ushakrishnan/AchievingOperationalMaturity/README.md

 ## Guidelines

 - **Be Respectful**: Please be respectful and considerate in your contributions.
 We aim to create a positive and inclusive environment.
-- **Stay On Topic**: Ensure that your contributions are relevant to the book's subject matter.
+- **Stay On Topic**: Ensure that your contributions are relevant to the ebook's subject matter.
 - **Quality Over Quantity**: Focus on providing high-quality content rather than the volume of contributions.

 ## Contact